What Can I Do with a Teaching Degree (Besides Teach)?

 Put Your Teaching Degree to Work

-If you’ve ever wondered “What can I do with an education degree?” you’re not alone.
-The truth is that many of the skills necessary to be an effective teacher are often sought-after qualities in other careers too.
+If you’ve you have ever wondered “What can I do with an education degree?” you are not alone.
+Many of the skills necessary to become an effective teacher are often sought-after qualities in other careers too.
 As a person with a teaching degree, you surely have the following skills and qualities:

 - You understand the concept of constant improvement.